 Periscope and Periscope Producer

-At one end of the spectrum, there’s user-generated content captured by a smartphone camera and broadcast via Twitter’s Periscope app or via the Twitter app itself.
+At one end of the spectrum, there’s user-generated content captured by a smartphone camera and broadcast via Twitter’s Periscope app or directly in the Twitter app.
 Once you’re live, anyone on Twitter and Periscope can join your live video and participate in your experience.

 Marketers and advertisers can take advantage of the Periscope platform by streaming their own events or by bringing in influencers to broadcast on their behalf.
 For example, in September 2016, retired tennis champion Andy Roddick’s popular Periscope stream of the US Open, featuring his commentary of the games in real time, was sponsored by Grey Goose and Chase.